ibudisteanu/kademlia-js/README.md

 `FIND_NODE` — The recipient of the request will return the k nodes in his own buckets that are the closest ones to the requested key.

 `FIND_VALUE` — Same as FIND_NODE, but if the recipient of the request has the requested key in its store, it will return the corresponding value.

+### Implementation
+The reason it is pure JS is to make it low-latency.
+Promises and Async slow down the requests.